sentinel-official/sentinel/README.md

     We will be releasing a Minimum Viable Product (or something that can actually sustain the narrative) of the dVPN which is released as a beta, but we believe will be stable for a while.
 This will constantly receive updates until the next major version.

-    PS : Just for kicks we are planning on developing the Service Chain of the MVP using TenderMint.
+    PS: Just for kicks we are planning on developing the Service Chain of the MVP using TenderMint.
 Let's see how far that goes.

 - **Node Network**

     The Sentinel Node Network will also be better developed to work with all operating systems (currently supporting only Linux) and minor issues around the docker utilizing resources of the OS will be addressed when releasing documentation for the same.

-If there's anything you would like to know, reach us out by check out the website or if it's development released, you can always raise an issue on GitHub and we will be more than happy to help you get things sorted.
+If there's anything you would like to know, reach us out by checking the website or if it's development released, you can always raise an issue on GitHub and we will be more than happy to help you get things sorted.